Skip to main content

 Education

-• BA in Sociology, National Taipei University, Taipei, Taiwan
+B.A. in Sociology (minor in Economics), National Taipei University, Taipei, Taiwan

 Grants

-• 2023 Graduate Student Employees Union Professional Development Program Grants, State University of New York at Stony Brook
+2023 Graduate Student Employees Union Professional Development Program Grants, SUNY Stony Brook

-• 2023 Student Registration Grants, RC55 Social Indicators, International Sociological Association
+2023 Student Registration Grant, RC55 Social Indicators, International Sociological Association

 Awards and Honors

-• 2020 Named to the List of Teaching Assistant Ranked as Excellent, University of Illinois – Urbana-Champaign
+2020 List of Teaching Assistants Ranked as Excellent, University of Illinois Urbana-Champaign

 Courses Taught

-• 2023 Instructor: SOC201 - Statistical Methods in Sociology, State University of New York at Stony Brook
+2023 Instructor, SOC201: Statistical Methods in Sociology, SUNY Stony Brook

-• 2022 Guest Lecturer: SOC274 - Health Illness Society, University of Illinois – Urbana-Champaign
+2022 Guest Lecturer, SOC274: Health, Illness, and Society, University of Illinois Urbana-Champaign

 Recent Publications